World Famous Cat’s Meow Collectibles from the Somerset Hills Historic Village

 Mr Local History is proud to announce the release of the 6th in the collectible series, the 1912 Samuel Owen home now known as the Astor Estate is the new Somerset Hills Historic Cat’s Meow collectible.

 Bernards Township acquired the Astor Estate in 1968 saving it from demolition.
-Read the entire story of the property as Mr. Local History profiled the Historic Astor Estate on this site.
+Read the entire story of the property as Mr. Local History profiled the Historic Astor Estate.

 No. 5 – 1871 Washington House